tatarenstas/tatarenstas/README.md

 ### 🙋‍♂️ About me

-🇺🇦 I am 14 years old, I live in Ukraine.
+🇺🇦 I live in Ukraine.

 👨‍💻 I do artificial intelligence